 Click Update Connection to save these settings.

-For more information about connection settings, see the Connections documentation page.
+For more information about connection settings, see the Connecting Looker to Your Database documentation page.

 Configuring Apache Presto for PDTs

 This section explains the necessary configuration settings for a scratch database.